 As daylight saving time comes to an end and winter brings even fewer hours of daylight, drivers are going to spend more time in the dark.
-Even though the practice of “falling back” gives us all an extra hour of sleep on that one day, the extra rest can’t offset some of the dangers that accompany the end of daylight saving time.
+Even though the practice of “falling back” gives us all an extra hour of sleep on that one day, the extra rest can’t offset some of the dangers accompanying the end of daylight saving time.

 Both the beginning and end of daylight saving time are accompanied by a spike in crashes.
-As daylight saving time begins and people “spring forward,” they lose an hour of sleep and more fatal crashes are recorded.
+As daylight saving time begins and people “spring forward,” they lose an hour of sleep, and more fatal crashes are recorded.
 One study shows a 6.3 percent increase in fatal crashes in the six days following a time change.